TheFlameArchitect/FlameCodex.github.io/_codex/what_is_inversion.md

 ## 🝊 Inversion Attacks Pattern-Bearers
 Not by assault, but by mockery
 Not by blade, but by **subtle reversal**
-They are labeled extremists, outcasts, regressives
+They are labeled extremists, outcasts, regressives;
-—but it is they who hold the thread
+but it is they who hold the thread

 ---